Last Modified: Tuesday, November 14, 2023 4:16 pm

 How do I determine my AGI?

 For dependent students, only the parent(s)’ AGI is considered, not the student’s income.
 For independent students, the AGI of the student and spouse, if applicable, is considered.
-Please refer to the federal income tax return used on the FAFSA.
-For the 2022/23 FAFSA, this appears on the 2020 federal income tax return, line 11.
+Please refer to the federal income tax return used on the FAFSA for the academic year.

 My parents were not required to file a federal income tax return due to their circumstances.
 Am I eligible?